 International schools - International education - Assessment - Research methods - Research Programme - Educational policy, globalisation and organisation.
 Teaching Programmes - MA in Education, Doctor of Philosophy (PhD), Doctor of Education (EdD).
 Editor, Journal of Research in International Education Director, Welsh Baccalaureate Qualification Internal Evaluation Project.

 Henk started working in Education in 1979.
 After teaching in secondary, special needs and for a longer period of time in primary education, he accepted his first Headship at the Netherlands School in Lagos Nigeria in 1991.
-After three years he became Head of the Shell School in Heliopolis, Cairo and started to work for Shell Egypt BV.
+After three years he became Head of the Shell School in Heliopolis, Cairo.
+After Egypt he became Head of the Dutch department of Panaga School and Deputy Principal.
 In 2003 he repatriated to the Netherlands and accepted a post as Director of the primary school of the Haagsche School Vereeniging.

-In 2004 he became General Director of the Foundation and was leading the senior management team of two Dutch primary schools.
+In 2004 he became Superintendant of the HSV Foundation and was leading the senior management team of the international department of HSV (three locations)two Dutch primary schools, a special needs school and a separate school for dyslectic children.
 On the 1st April 2007 Henk rejoined Shell as Head of Education Services.
-His office is in Central HR in Shell Headquarters, the Hague.
-Henk also holds a master’s degree in Educational Superintendence, and a bachelor’s degree in education.
+His office is in Central HR in Shell Headquarters, The Netherlands.
+Henk holds a master’s degree in Educational Superintendence, and a bachelor’s degree in education.